When you’re pregnant it can seem like you have a list as long as your arm with things to prepare for the arrival of your baby.

 It’s one of those things that some people will tell you is instinctive but for a lot of new mums it can be really hard.
 The main issue with breastfeeding in this country is frequently not that women can’t do it but that they aren’t getting the support they need or deserve.
 Midwives, while wonderful & there to help you with the initial stages of breastfeeding, are overworked & can’t spend the quality time you often need when getting started with breastfeeding.
 My hot tip is to reach out to a breastfeeding consultant before you have your baby.
 You are far more likely to reach out to someone you know when you are struggling than if you’re starting from scratch with a complete stranger.
 Imagine feeling sleep deprived, not knowing why your baby isn’t latching well & you’re stressed out.
 Just the thought of contacting someone you don’t know might feel like too big a mountain to climb.
 If you can get an IBCLC board certified lactation consultant to help, then you know you’ll be getting really top notch service.
 A postnatal doula with breastfeeding experience will also be a great help & they will cheer you on with reassuring words.

 So those are a few things to expect with a new baby so you can set up your nest & prepare for your new baby to arrive in the best way possible.
 I teach postnatal planning sessions over zoom if you would like to have someone guide you through the process or you can hire a postnatal doula like me to help you in person.
-Have a look at the links in my comments to breastfeeding support, doulas & more.
+If you need more information or support, feel free to give me a call.
+I’m always happy to talk through breastfeeding support, doulas & more.

 What are you planning for the arrival of your baby?
 Drop me your thoughts in the comments.